Fees

 - Sending you the original grant and any additional copies you have ordered.

-What is not included?
+What is Not Included?

-- Dealing with any disputes between the Beneficiaries;
+- Dealing with any disputes between the beneficiaries

-- DWP enquiries;
+- DWP enquiries

-- Dealing with any property that was owned outside of England and Wales.
+- Dealing with any property that was owned outside of England and Wales

-Time scales
+Time Scales

 Estates can be complex files to deal with which can include unexpected problems, disputes between beneficiaries and personal representatives, tax issues, and business interests, for example.

-Estates which are relatively simple to deal with e.g. there is a valid Will, there is no more than one property and 4 bank accounts, no more than 3 beneficiaries who are identifiable and living in England and Wales, no dispute between the beneficiaries, there is no inheritance tax to pay and no claims against the estate, then we would ordinarily expect the case to last between 3 and 6 months.
+Estates which are relatively simple to deal with e.g. there is a valid Will, there is no more than one property and 4 bank accounts, no more than 3 beneficiaries who are identifiable and living in England and Wales, no dispute between the beneficiaries, there is no inheritance tax to pay and no claims against the estate, then we would ordinarily expect the case to last between 6 and 12 months.

-In cases where there are complicating factors and inheritance tax to pay some cases can last up to 12 months.
+In cases where there are complicating factors and inheritance tax to pay some cases can last up to 24 months.
 When we meet with you and have obtained the information we require, we will be able to provide you with more information as to the likely timescale it will take to complete your file.